 This article shall consider the physiological process of defecation and clinical conditions that may occur during dysfunction.

 The rectum is reponsible for temporary storage of faeces before defecation.
 As it becomes filled the rectal walls expand and stretch receptors stimulate the desire to defecate.
 The urge to defecate arises from contraction of rectal muscles, relaxation of the internal anal sphincter and an initial contraction of the external anal sphincter.

 If the urge is not acted upon further water is absorbed and the faeces is stored until the next mass movement occurs.
 More information on the anatomy of the rectum can be found here.

 There are two main anal sphincters; an internal and external sphincter.
 The internal anal sphincter is controlled by parasympathetic fibres which relax involuntarily.
-The external anal sphincter is skeletal muscle that is controlled by a somatic nerve supply, which allows conscious control of defecation.
+The external anal sphincter is skeletal muscle that is controlled by somatic nerve supply from the Inferior anal branch of the Pudendal nerve (S2,3,4), which allows conscious control of defecation.

 When the rectum is distended the rectosphincteric reflex is initiated and relaxes the internal sphincter.
 If defecation is not desired, voluntary contraction of the external sphincter can delay it.
 If defecation is appropriate, then a series of reflexes take place that lead to:

 - Relaxation of the external sphincter